coldbox-modules/cbelasticsearch/modules/cbelasticsearch/docs/Searching/Aggregations.md

 ---
-description: Learn how to summarize or "aggregate" data with CBElasticsearch
+description: Learn how to summarize or "aggregate" data with cbElasticsearch
 ---

 # Aggregations